Manassa, Colorado: Transportation

 Travel connections to major cities are generally made at Colorado Springs, Denver, or Albuquerque.

-With daily flights to Denver, the nearest commercial airport is in Alamosa 24 mi to the north.
-Alamosa, with a population of about 8,500, is the home of Adams State University and is also the main trading center for the San Luis Valley.
+With daily flights to Denver, the nearest commercial airport San Luis Valley Regional Airport is in Alamosa 24 mi to the north.
+Alamosa is the most populated municipality and the main trading center for the San Luis Valley.

-Schools and churches
+Schools

-Manassa students attend public schools in the North Conejos RE-1J School District.
-There is an elementary school in Manassa, but older students attend the district's middle school (Centauri Middle School) and high school (Centauri High School) about 10 mi north and west of Manassa, just south of the town of La Jara.
+Manassa students attend public schools in the North Conejos School District RE1-J. There is an elementary school in Manassa, but older students attend the district's middle school (Centauri Middle School) and high school (Centauri High School) about 10 mi north and west of Manassa, just south of the town of La Jara.
 The high school teams are the Falcons, and the school colors are red and white.

+Higher education

+Students from Manassa who don't want to travel far or wish to remain in the area, can get their higher education in nearby Alamosa.
+With a population of about 8,500, Alamosa is the home of Adams State University where students can earn undergraduate and graduate degrees in a wide variety of disciplines.

+Alamosa is also home to a branch campus of Trinidad State College, a two-year community college, which offers a considerable selection of courses including Massage, Nursing, Welding, Auto and Diesel Mechanics and Law Enforcement Training.